Notes: Capture, Process, and Organize

 If a note uses #tag# or [[tag]] syntax, it appears on the corresponding tag page alongside related entries, tasks, and contacts.
 See Tags & Pages.

-Archived notes are stored in the Archive view, accessible from the sidebar.
-You can search by content and filter by tag or contact to find what you need.
+Archived notes live in the Notes view, accessible from the sidebar.
+You can search by content and filter by tag or contact to find what you need — and there's a dedicated filter to show only notes published to your Keepsake Page.

 In the Inbox